- This event has passed.

 The ‘Big Picture’

-The ‘Big Picture’ panel debate will help to frame the political and societal context and will give, alongside the workshops and other forms of discussions, further food for thought.
+The ‘Big Picture’ panel debate helped frame the political and societal context and will give, alongside the workshops and other forms of discussions, further food for thought.

 The panelists will be: